vjoel/tupelo/README.md

   Note that all bin and example programs accept blob type (e.g., --msgpack, --json) on command line (it only needs to be specified for server -- the clients discover it).
 Also, all these programs accept log level on command line.
 The default is --warn.
 The --info level is a good way to get an idea of what is happening, without the verbosity of --debug.

-6. Deugging: in addition to the --info switch on all bin and example programs, bin/tspy is also really useful, and see the debugger client in example/lock-mgr.rb.
+6. Debugging: in addition to the --info switch on all bin and example programs, bin/tspy is also really useful.
+There is also the similar --monitor switch that is available to all bin and example programs, for example:

+      tick    cid status operation
+         1      2        batch write ["x", 1]
+         2      2        batch write ["y", 2]
+         3      3        atomic take ["x", 1], ["y", 2]

+  The `Tupelo.application` command, provided by `tupelo/app`, is the source of all these options and is available to your programs.

 What is a tuplespace?